Thymester/SafeNotes/README.md

 ## Features

-1. **Automatic Version Controls**: The application automatically checks for updates with every launch.
+1. **Automatic Version Control**: SafeNotes automatically checks for updates with every launch.
 It will then prompt you to update if you are out of date with every launch, and I understand that can be unpleasant, but our goal is for people to update to the newest versions, so that was intended.
+2. **Encryption and Hashing:** SafeNotes will encrypt entries on closure and decrypt entries when the user logs into SafeNotes.
+All of this secured behind password authentication which is protected via hashing so nothing is ever stored in plain text.
-2. **Password Verification**: Users must log in with a password to access their notes, ensuring privacy and security.
+3. **Password Verification**: Users must log in with a password to access their notes, ensuring privacy and security.
-3. **Password Generator**: Easily create strong and unique passwords with the built-in password generator.
+4. **Password Generator**: Easily create strong and unique passwords with the built-in password generator.
-4. **Password Manager Detection**: Detects if a password manager is installed, providing an additional layer of security.
+5. **Password Manager Detection**: Detects if a password manager is installed, providing an additional layer of security.
 **(NOTE: ProtonPass only works if you relocate the folder into your "Program Files (x86)" folder)**
-5. **Journal with Entry Saving**: Keep track of your thoughts, ideas, and experiences with the journal feature, and save entries securely.
+6. **Journal with Entry Saving**: Keep track of your thoughts, ideas, and experiences with the journal feature, and save entries securely.
-6. **Custom User Names**: Personalize your SafeNotes experience by setting your own user name.
+7. **Custom User Names**: Personalize your SafeNotes experience by setting your own user name.
-7. **Notepad with File Saving and Opening**: Use the notepad feature to jot down quick notes, and save and open files as needed.
+8. **Notepad with File Saving and Opening**: Use the notepad feature to jot down quick notes, and save and open files as needed.
-8. **Journal Entries**: Organize your thoughts with journal entries, applying dates by default for easy reference.
+9. **Journal Entries**: Organize your thoughts with journal entries, applying dates by default for easy reference.
-9. **Entry Editing**: Edit your journal entries for accuracy and clarity, ensuring your notes are always up to date.
+10. **Entry Editing**: Edit your journal entries for accuracy and clarity, ensuring your notes are always up to date.
-10. **Dark Mode by Default**: Protect your eyes and reduce screen glare with the default dark mode interface.
+11. **Dark Mode by Default**: Protect your eyes and reduce screen glare with the default dark mode interface.
-11. **Light Mode**: Switch to light mode for a different visual experience, catering to your preferences.
+12. **Light Mode**: Switch to light mode for a different visual experience, catering to your preferences.
-12. **Reset Account Info/Password**: Easily reset your account information or password if needed, ensuring continued access to your notes.
+13. **Reset Account Info/Password**: Easily reset your account information or password if needed, ensuring continued access to your notes.
-13. **Reset Login Status**: Reset your login status to ensure security if you suspect unauthorized access to your account.
+14. **Reset Login Status**: Reset your login status to ensure security if you suspect unauthorized access to your account.

 ## Usage